7-day Trad Climbing Course

 Trad Climbing Course Overview

 Our 7-day trad climbing course is a comprehensive trad climbing course.
 Starting in Christchurch, you will be introduced to all aspects of trad climbing before heading into Mt Somers for the last 5 days of the course.
-This course includes learning how to use natural and placed protection for single & multi-pitch climbing, using on half ropes, anchor building and rope rescue skills.
+This course includes learning how to use natural and placed protection for single & multi-pitch climbing, using half ropes, anchor building and rope rescue skills.

 This course combines our 2-day intro to trad course with our 5-day expedition style course advanced trad climbing course.
 This means that the first two days will be delivered in Christchurch before heading into Pinnacles Hut, Mt Somers (one of NZ best Climbing destinations).
 Pinnacles Hut is a remote backcountry hut 3 hrs walk from the car park.
 Return transport from Christchurch and your accommodation at Pinnacles Hut is included.

 This course is suitable for recreational climbers interested in trad climbing & multi-pitch climbing or those interested in alpine climbing.
 Professional instructors working towards NZOIA (New Zealand Outdoor Instructors Association) NZOIA Rock1 or Rock 2 awards would also benefit from this course.

 This is a comprehensive trad climbing course starting from scratch.
 So you don’t need to have any trad climbing experience to enrol in this course.
 However, we would like people to have some climbing experience and be able to lead climb at NZ grade 14 and be able to lead belay with an ATC/Belay plate before attending.

 Please give us a call or email before booking if you’re unsure if you meet the prerequisites for this course.

 Note: It may be possible to do a day of private training to get you to speed the day before the course starts if you don’t have the prerequisites for this course.

 Rock Climbing Course Location